…continuedThe Chance of Finding Aliens

 A civilization lasting for tens of millions of years would have plenty of time to travel anywhere in the galaxy, even at the slow speeds foreseeable with our own kind of technology.
 The tendency to fill up all available territory seems to be a universal trait of living things.
 And yet Earth shows no sign in its long fossil record of ever having been colonized by an alien high technology, much less today.
 This is known as the Fermi paradox, after the nuclear physicist Enrico Fermi, who as early as 1950 asked (in a lunchroom discussion about aliens at, ironically, a nuclear weapons lab), "Where is everybody?"

 (UFO believers might reply that we are being overrun right now.
-But scientists and other careful investigators who have examined the UFO movement's claims conclude almost universally that nothing is going on here but human misperception, tale-telling, and willful folly.
+But scientists and other careful investigators who have examined the UFO movement's claims conclude almost universally that nothing is going on here but human misperception, tale-telling, willful folly, and sometimes outright fraud.
 More than 60 years after it was born, UFOlogy remains barren of a single tangible result despite thousands of loud claims which suggests that you can sit out the next 60 years of it and not miss anything.)

 Optimists have replied to the Fermi paradox in many ways.
 Maybe any culture that is civilized enough not to destroy itself turns away from imperialism, or maybe the imperial drive runs out of steam after settling just a few thousand planets.
 Maybe this always happens after cultural evolution replaces biological evolution as the dominant source of change and examples drawn from nature no longer apply.

 Or maybe we live in an uninteresting area of the galaxy the equivalent of a backwoods area in the United States, a country that has been "completely settled" since the frontier was officially closed in 1890, but where you can find plenty of places where no other person is in sight.